rfong/rflog/_posts/2020-02-28-jekyll-tags.md

 layout: post
 title: Automated Jekyll blog tags
 tags: [web, jekyll, tutorial]
-description: Walkthrough of my tag implementation for this blog.
+description: How I implemented tags for this blog theme (no, they did not come with it)
 ---

 This blog is built on the [Hyde](https://github.com/poole/hyde) theme for [Jekyll](https://jekyllrb.com/), a light framework for building static websites which uses the [Liquid](https://jekyllrb.com/docs/liquid/) templating language.
-It didn't come with blog tags, so I had to poke around and find out how to implement them.
+It didn't come with blog tags, so I had to poke around and figure out how to implement them.

 Since this blog is hosted on Github Pages, you can see all the code in [my public repo](https://github.com/rfong/rflog), but I figured a quick walkthrough post would be easier to navigate.

 ## Describing tags

-You can describe tags within the metadata of a Jekyll post (or page, etc).
-I'm formatting them as follows.
+One can describe arbitrary attributes within the metadata of a Jekyll post (or page, etc).
+I'm choosing to format the tag metadata as follows.

 {% highlight markdown %}
 ---
 layout: post